-Thus, all other issues presented in Appellants' Statements of Questions are outside the scope of our review.
+Thus, all other issues presented in the parties' Statements of Questions, including NEMG's challenge to the rolling average production limits imposed in its permit below, are outside the scope of our review.3

 Based upon the evidence presented at trial, which was put into context by the site visit conducted in the related appeal, No. 143-10-12 Vtec, the Court renders the following findings of fact and conclusions of law.